Project Description

 http://www.kidsgen.com/

 My Top Ten Aesops fables – each story is only a few paragraphs long so no large reserves of attention or patience needed!
+Ask your child if they can think of any examples of where these fables have happened in their life!

 1. The Sun and the Moon